strawberry-graphql/strawberry/docs/types/schema-directives.md

 | ENUM_VALUE             | `strawberry.enum_value` | The definition of a enum value                           |
 | INPUT_OBJECT           | `strawberry.input`      | The definition of an input object type                   |
 | INPUT_FIELD_DEFINITION | `strawberry.field`      | The definition of a field on an input type               |

-# TODO: explain why these can be useful!